mozilla/libdweb/Readme.md

 #### Demo

-You can try demo WebExtension that displays discovers and displayes `http` services in your local network when button in the toolbar is clicked.
-You can run it in [Firefox Nightly][] via following command
+You can try demo WebExtension that discovers and displays `http` services in your local network when button in the toolbar is clicked.
+You can run it in [Firefox Nightly][] via the following command

 ```
 npm run demo:discovery